Midface Lift Naples, FL

 This is not a one-size-fits-all surgery.
 There are various techniques used to perform mid face lifts.
 Additional procedures may be required to achieve the patient’s desired results.
 Endoscopic mid face lift is highly regarded for its effectiveness, reduced scar production potential, longevity of results because of the deep plane of suspension, and minimal incision approach.

 A mid face lift is a good fit for anyone who has noticed the first aging signs in the midface area.
-There is no age limit for the mid face lift, but people in their 30s to 40s use it to maintain their youthful looks, while patients in their 50s to 80s use it most commonly as part of a full endoscopic facelift procedure.
+There is no age limit for the mid face lift, but people in their 40s use it to maintain their youthful looks, while patients in their 50s to 80s use it most commonly as part of a full endoscopic facelift procedure.

 The patient should have realistic expectations at the start.
 A candidate for the endoscopic mid face lift is in good general health.
 The patient should tell the doctor about any medicines the patient takes, including over-the-counter or herbal medicines.
 Some medicines, such as blood thinners, increase the patient’s risk of bleeding.

-Endoscopic Mid Face Lift Procedure
+The Endoscopic Midface Lift Procedure

 The innovative endoscopic mid face lift procedure is accomplished using the latest plastic surgery and skin restoration techniques.
 As a stand alone procedure, it typically takes about three to four hours to perform.
 Coupled with other rejuvenating procedures, it may take longer.
 All procedures are performed in an accredited outpatient surgical facility.
 All of our physicians also have hospital privileges here in Naples, Florida.